 It takes a lot of courage for a child to disclose that they are being abused.
 They may feel ashamed, particularly if the abuse is sexual.
 Their abuser may have threatened what will happen if they tell.
-They fault.
+They may have lost all trust in adults.
+Or they may believe, or have been told, that the abuse is their own fault.
 Sometimes they may not be aware that what is happening is abusive.